-Banks will often seal a safe deposit box following the death of an owner (or co-owner).
-Pursuant to SCPA 2003, An “interested party” (e.g., spouse, beneficiary, fiduciary) may access the box for certain purposes, (e.g.: inspection of assets, and retrieval of a Last Will and Testament, life insurance, or burial plot).
-Here’s how:
+Banks will often seal a safe deposit box following the death of an “owner” (or co-owner).
+Pursuant to Surrogate Court’s Procedures Act 2003, An “interested party” (e.g., spouse, beneficiary, fiduciary) may access, or, open a safe deposit box after death in NYC for certain purposes, (e.g.: inspection of assets, and retrieval of a Last Will and Testament, life insurance, or burial plot).

 Look through the Decedent’s papers and speak with people familiar with the Decedent’s financial affairs.
 If you are not able to do so, contact financial institutions near Decedent residence or last known place of business.
 Banks may be reluctant to respond but be persistent – ask to speak with the branch manager and advise the branch manager that you are the Decedent’s personal representative/spouse/beneficiary and need to know for purposes of obtaining a Court Order whether Decedent had a safe deposit box.

-Obtain Permission from the Court to Open the Safe Deposit Box
+Obtain Permission from the Court to Open a Safe Deposit Box After Death

 Retrieve the Contents of the Safe Deposit Box